Site Disease Groups

 At Sylvester, we apply a targeted, site-based approach to treating cancer.
 This means that multidisciplinary teams of dedicated, board-certified physicians with expertise studying and treating specific types of cancer (based on the site where the cancer originates in the body) oversee care.
 This approach provides our patients with state-of-the-art care from physicians who are not only cancer specialists, but sub-specialists in a particular type of cancer.

-The Ask for Ana program is the first point of contact for new patients at Sylvester.
-The main function of the program is to coordinate the continuum of care as instructed by the physician and patient/family with the objective of enhancing the quality of care through immediate patient access, education and research.
+Our cancer care coordinators are the first point of contact for new patients at Sylvester.
+The main function of these coordinators are to coordinate the continuum of care as instructed by the physician and patient/family with the objective of enhancing the quality of care through immediate patient access, education and research.
 The team is site disease group–based and consists of highly specialized medical oncologists, surgical oncologists, pathologists, radiation oncologists, obstetrician/gynecologists, radiologists, nurse practitioners, research coordinators, nurse coordinators, patient care coordinators and other essential health care professionals such as social workers, pharmacists, nutritionists, and allied staff.

 At Sylvester, we are organized into 15 multidisciplinary site disease groups:

 - Gynecological Cancer

 - Lung Cancer

 - Melanoma and Related Skin Cancers